 Did you know that your EV charging infrastructure can generate income?

 Canada’s Clean Fuel Regulations (CFR) was designed to drive net-zero goals by accelerating the switch to cleaner fuels in transportation.
-The CFR uses a ‘cap-and-trade’ system, which is an environmental policy tool that sets a limit (cap) on emissions and allows companies to sell (trade) permits to emit a certain amount.
+The CFR operates like a ‘cap-and-trade’ system, which is an environmental policy tool that sets a limit (cap) on emissions and allows companies to sell (trade) permits to emit a certain amount.
 Companies that reduce their emissions can sell their extra permits to others, creating a financial incentive to lower emissions over time.
+Additionally the price of the credits is goverened by the market forces of supply and demand.

 The CFR sets carbon emission intensity reduction targets on fuel suppliers, which becomes stricter over time.
 By 2030, the target amounts to a 15% reduction from 2016 levels.
 These “capped” carbon intensity targets are measured in grams of CO2 equivalent (CO2e) emitted per megajoules (MJ) of fuel combustion.